Cleaning our ears with cotton buds does feel nice, but it's actually harmful

 “After doc tried to extract the impacted earwax, hindi niya matanggal sa sobrang tigas (iniiwasan niyang dumugo) at hindi ko na kayang i-tolerate ‘yung sakit.
 So I have to go back ulit after, palalambutin muna ‘yung ear wax,” he continued.

-Pabiloña said that he “almost passed out” during the extraction procedure because of extreme pain he could barely endure.
+Pabiloña said that he “almost passed out” during the extraction procedure because of extreme pain.

 “Sobrang sakit niya to the point na parang matatanggal na ‘yung skin sa loob ng ears.
 Dumugo ‘yung skin ko sa loob ng tenga sa sobrang kapit nung earwax,” he said.